Student Wellbeing

 At Eltham North PS we will :

-This year, we are implementing a Whole School Behaviour Management System at Eltham North Primary School.
+We implement a Whole School Behaviour Management System at Eltham North Primary School.
 The approach being implemented is known as Assertive Discipline.
 It will ensure consistency in the way teachers deal with student behavioural issues.

 Assertive discipline is a structured, systematic approach designed to assist educators in running an organised, teacher-in-charge classroom environment.